Skip to main content

 In the spring of 1973, male and female student athletes rowed side-by-side, competing against regional schools for coveted trophies and at the end of that first year, at the Midwest Sprints, the team won the first women’s trophy for Notre Dame.
 The ND women rowers went on to defend their Midwest Sprints Championship in 1975, representing the first undefeated women’s team and 1975’s only undefeated team at Notre Dame.

 In 1996 a group of female rowers from the NDRC presented a plan to athletics Director Mike Wadsworth to establish a varsity rowing program.
 During the 1998-99 school year women’s varsity rowing was born, marking the 26th varsity sport for Notre Dame athletics.
 Under the leadership of head coach Martin Stone, the program emerged on the national scene boasting many NCAA appearances.
+Notre Dame’s Molly Bruggeman has been a nine-time national team member and has been selected to represent the United States at the 2024 Olympics in Paris in the four.

 Meanwhile, the NDRC powered on and in 2008 became one of the founding members of the American Collegiate Rowing Association.
-Under current Men’s Head Coach Quinn Klocke, the men’s rowing team has had much success, including:
+Under Men’s Head Coach Quinn Klocke, the men’s rowing team has had much success, including:

 • Winning the Collegiate 4+ event at the 2022 Head of the Charles